midibox/mios32/apps/mios32_test/bs_rw_check/README.txt

 // enable banksticks. must be equal or more than BS_CHECK_NUM_BS (app.h)
 #define MIOS32_IIC_BS_NUM 1

-The size of the connected banksticks, and the number of banksticks the application should scan has to be configured in app.h:
+The size of the connected banksticks, the number of banksticks the application should scan, and the number of test-runs has to be configured in app.h:

 // define the number of banksticks you want to check (1 - 8)
 #define BS_CHECK_NUM_BS 1